 3—Online Survey Gigs

 As mentioned above, some apps pay you to complete online surveys.
-As you probably know, survey apps are research firms.
+As you probably know, mobile survey apps are research firms.
 They are paid to collect data on behalf of big brands.
 Below are some of the survey apps with the best payouts:

 - Survey Junkie